shashfrankenstien/txrx/README.md

 # txrx
-Python package for interfacing _433MHz RF tx-rx modules_ with a Raspberry pi Offers low and high level access to transmission and message handling.
+Python package for interfacing _433MHz RF tx-rx modules_ with a Raspberry pi.
+Offers low and high level access to transmission and message handling.

 ####Usage